Ayurvedic Principles of Eating (Eating Rules as per Ayurveda)

 Rakta Shali after soaking in water and frying on fire becomes Laja.

-Here Prakriti (nature) that is Guru Guna (heavy property) of Shali (rice) or Rakta Shali (red variety of rice) converts into Laghu Guna (light property).
+Here Prakriti (nature) which is Guru Guna (heavy property) of Shali (rice) or Rakta Shali (red variety of rice) converts into Laghu Guna (light property).

 - Agni Samskara: Processing with fire